jonathan-s/argpar.se/content/2018/testing-django-admin.md

 ## Testing ModelAdmin methods

-When you come to the point that you need to override any of the [ModelAdmin methods](admin_methods) how do you go about testing them?
+When you come to the point that you need to override any of the [ModelAdmin methods][admin_methods] how do you go about testing them?
 You could do it through the `client` and make a POST request to the view that saves the model, but that is a lot of work.

 Most of the ModelAdmin methods require a request.
 So if we mock that out, we can quite easily test the method without taking much else into account.